opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ## General Schema Annotations

-General descriptions for schema annotations explain the properties and metadata associated with entity and field schemas.
+Schema annotations describe the properties and metadata associated with entity and field schemas.
 These annotations help to better define and document data schemas, improving the understanding and usability of data structures.

 ### Entity

-Entity properties describe the general characteristics and metadata of a data structure.
-Each property has a detailed description, its requirement status, and support for JSONSchema and Avro.
+Entities annotations help to describe the general characteristics and metadata of a data structure.
+In the table below there's a list of annotations each one have a detailed description, its requirement status, and support for JSONSchema and Avro.

 | Property        | Required | Description                                                                                                                              | JSONSchema Supported | Avro Supported |
 |-----------------|----------|------------------------------------------------------------------------------------------------------------------------------------------|----------------------|----------------|